PraveshChauhn/Project-Food-Park-Analysis-/README.md

 ✅ Built an interactive Power BI dashboard to visualize key business insights

 ### What I Learned from This Project
-Through Food Nation, I didn’t just write SQL queries—I learned how to think like a data analyst.
+Through FooDrive, I didn’t just write SQL queries—I learned how to think like a data analyst.
 Here's what I practiced:

 📌 Database Design – Created clean and structured tables using real-world relationships 🔍 Data Filtering & Retrieval – Wrote queries to get the right answers from large datasets 📊 Aggregation & Grouping – Used functions like SUM, COUNT, AVG to find key insights 🔗 Joins – Connected multiple tables (e.g., orders, customers, restaurants) to get complete answers 🪟 Window Functions – Used RANK, ROW_NUMBER,LAG etc., for advanced analysis 🕒 Date & Time Functions – Found trends over months, years, time slots 🔁 Conditional Logic – Applied CASE WHEN to add logic inside SQL queries 🧠 Subqueries – Wrote queries inside queries for more complex problems

 This project also helped me visualize insights using Power BI, making the data easier to understand for non-technical people.

-### Power BI Dashboard – Dishcover
+### Power BI Dashboard – FooDrive
-To make the insights more interactive and visually compelling, I designed a Power BI dashboard for the Food Nation project using real-world food delivery data.
+To make the insights more interactive and visually compelling, I designed a Power BI dashboard for the FooDrive project using real-world food delivery data.
 This dashboard provides a clear overview of key business metrics through intuitive visuals:

 ### Dashboard Preview
-Food Nation Power BI Dashboard
+FooDrive Power BI Dashboard

 ### Key Highlights:
 💰 Total Sales: ₹987M across 150K orders